sergei-mironov/litrepl/README.md

                               otherwise remains the current directory.
 This
                               affects the directory of a new interpreter and the --<interpreter>-auxdir option.
-  --pending-exit INT          Return this error code if whenever a section
+  --pending-exitcode INT      Return this error code if whenever a section
                               hits timeout.
-  --exception-exit INT        Return this error code at exception, if any.
+  --exception-exitcode INT    Return this error code at exception, if any.
                               Note: this option might not be defined for some interpreters.
 It takes affect only for newly- started interpreters.